 Like you all know, security, least-privileged access, and defense in depth are hot topics these days.
 Therefore, and also to be aligned with these concepts, it is critical to minimize the attack surface for the connectivity that users create when they need to connect to VMs for any management or administrative purposes.

-To do so, you can combine Azure Bastion with the JIT VM access feature of

-    Microsoft Defender for Cloud.
-JIT provides just-in-time network-based access to

-    VMs by locking down your VMs at the network level and blocking all unnecessary

-    inbound traffic to specific management ports, like RDP or SSH.
-To be able to do

-    this, it adds a deny rule to the Azure network security group (NSG), which

-    protects the VM network interface or the subnet it belongs to.
+To do so, you can combine Azure Bastion with the JIT VM access feature of Microsoft Defender for Cloud.
+JIT provides just-in-time network-based access to VMs by locking down your VMs at the network level and blocking all unnecessary inbound traffic to specific management ports, like RDP or SSH.
+To be able to do this, it adds a deny rule to the Azure network security group (NSG), which protects the VM network interface or the subnet it belongs to.

-    When a user then requests access to the VM, the service adds a temporary allow

-    rule to the NSG.
-Because the allow rule has a higher priority than the deny

-    rule, the user can connect to the VM.
-The user can also only connect for a

-    limited amount of time, with a maximum of 24 hours.
-This time limit is specified

-    when JIT is configured for a specific VM or VMs.
+When a user then requests access to the VM, the service adds a temporary allow rule to the NSG.
+Because the allow rule has a higher priority than the deny rule, the user can connect to the VM.
+The user can also only connect for a limited amount of time, with a maximum of 24 hours.
+This duration for which JIT remains active is determined during its configuration for a specific VM or VMs.